Measuring the Speed of Light

 The waves a microwave generates are standing waves with heating of the food occurring in the anti-nodal regions.
 A turntable is used to ensure that the anti-nodes can heat the food evenly.

-For more information about the microwave speed of light experiment and to see it in action, check out the special video edition of Conversations in Science: Experiments with Kids on the YouTube channel.
-(Video link is also shared below.)
+For more information about the microwave speed of light experiment and to see it in action, check out the special video shared below.

 Leave a Reply